12 Expert Solutions for Your Everyday Friendship Problems

 Missing someone a little too much

 It’s easy to look back on the friendships of youth with longing.
 Some reminiscing can be healthy, but only to a point.
 If you’re always looking back, you’ll have a tough time getting new relationships to live up to rosy memories.
-Making new friends as an adult isn’t easy, but here are some ideas how you can meet new people.
 As you encounter new friends, look for common core beliefs, such as a value for creativity or spirituality.
 “Shared values are the best predictor of longevity in a friendship,” Dr. Yager says.
 Not only can shared values potentially make a friendship last, but they will influence your well-being in powerful ways.
 In her book Friendfluence, Flora writes, “Friendships subtly steer our beliefs, our values, and even our physical and emotional health.
 Although resolutions to enact new diet and exercise plans and vows to change our character are all too easy to break, if we befriend people whose philosophies and habits we admire, we naturally start adopting aspects of their personalities and lifestyles through a positive desire to be with and to be like our friends.”

 Not feeling like a priority